aurelia/aurelia/docs/user-docs/developer-guides/router-lite/routing-lifecycle.md

 Roughly speaking, using the `canLoad` and `canUnload` hooks you can determine whether to allow or prevent navigation to and from a route respectively.
 The `loading` and `unloading` hooks are meant to be used for performing setup and clean up activities respectively for a view.
 These hooks are discussed in details in the following section.
+Note that all of these hooks can return a promise, which will be awaited by the router-lite pipeline.

 {% hint style="info" %}
 In case you are looking for the global/shared routing hooks, there is a separate [documentation section](./router-hooks.md) dedicated for that.